If you’re working as a Dasher for DoorDash, you might be wondering – how does DoorDash assign orders?

 2. Scheduled Vs. Non-Scheduled Dashes

 Some drivers believe that Dashers that have scheduled their dash in advance receive priority when DoorDash assigns orders.
 There is no evidence to suggest this and I’ve never noticed any issues getting deliveries without scheduling myself in advance.
-At this point, whether or not this factor makes a difference is pure conjecture and I would lean towards the belief that it doesn’t make a difference.
+At this point, whether or not this factor makes a difference is pure conjecture and I would lean toward the belief that it doesn’t make a difference.

 The main reason to schedule yourself in advance would be to avoid situations where you aren’t able to log in because there are too many Dashers working.
 I personally don’t bother scheduling myself in advance and have never had any issues staying busy.